kubevirt/demo/README.md

 ### Deploy a VirtualMachine

-Once this is done you are ready to go:
+Once you deployed KubeVirt you are ready to launch a VM:

 ```bash
 # Creating a virtual machine